swup/fragment-plugin/README.md

           to: "/users/filter/:filter",
           // ...replace the following elements... (required)
           fragments: ["#users-list"],
-          // ...and add an attribute [data-fragment="users-list"]
+          // ...and add an attribute [data-fragment-visit="users-list"]
           // to the html tag during the transition (optional).
           name: "users",
         },